IgniteUI/igniteui-angular/ROADMAP.md

 ## Milestone 25, version 15.0 (Due by Jan, 2023)

-1. Design update of ComboBox Component
+1. Design update of Combo Component
 2. Design update of Input Component
 3. Desugn update of List Component